 Fremont Street Experience

-A four-block pedestrian mall topped by an arched steel canopy and filled with computer-controlled lights, the Fremont Street Experience,...
+A five-block pedestrian mall topped by an arched steel canopy and filled with computer-controlled lights, the Fremont Street Experience,...

 Check out the polished brass and white leather seats in the casino: day or night, the Golden Nugget is downtown's poshest address.
 With...